awsdocs/aws-deepracer-developer-guide/doc_source/deepracer-reward-function-input.md

 }
 ```

-The more detailed technical reference for the input parameters is as follows\.
+A more detailed technical reference of the input parameters is as follows\.

 ## all\_wheels\_on\_track<a name="reward-function-input-all_wheels_on_track"></a>